onedigitas/kit-code/README.md

 1. You (or your coding assistant) turn KitCode on.
 2. You pick which project folders to track in the **Welcome** window.
 3. KitCode watches local activity and progress — not your private source uploads.
-4. A terminal, pet companion, or dashboard shows how close you are to a break.
+4. The hosted dashboard, Mini companion, or Terminal shows how close you are to a break.

 It is opt-in, local-first, and meant to celebrate progress — not to feel like surveillance.